rashusharda/PeddieHacksHackathon/README.md

 ## Features

-- Engaging gameplay that encourages players to improve their waste sorting skills.
+- Engaging gameplay that encourages players to improve their waste-sorting skills.
 - Different levels of difficulty to cater to players of varying skill levels.
 - Real-time feedback and scoring to keep players motivated.
 - Educational aspect that promotes responsible waste disposal and recycling.